 Gummies

-You can find traditional THC and THCP in gummies and other edible products.
+You can find traditional THC and THCP gummies and other edible products.
 Edibles are ideal because they are pre-dosed, delicious, and discreet.
 These products take a long time to hit, usually 45-60 minutes.
 But when they hit, they hit hard.
 Go slow when consuming edibles.

 Vapes